csci338/fall2025/pages/_assignments/project02-09-enhancements.md

 due_date: 2025-12-05
 ---

-Now that you have a working full-stack application, here are some ways you can enhance it!
-These suggestions will help you practice new skills and make your application more feature-rich.

-## Required Enhancements

-**Required Enhancements:** You must complete **two of the first three enhancements** (options 1, 2, or 3).
-These are required components of your project.If you choose option 1 (Replace the Existing Data Model), you are still required to complete one additional enhancement from options 2 or 3.

-### 1. Replace the Existing Data Model and UI with Your Own

-Replace the TODO application with a completely different domain.
-Examples include:
-- **Favorite Songs** - Track songs, artists, albums, ratings, genres
-- **Web Bookmarks** - Save and organize bookmarks with tags and categories
-- **Course-Specific Todo Lists** - Separate todo lists for different courses (e.g., CSCI 338, MATH 101)
-- **Recipe Collection** - Store recipes with ingredients, instructions, and cooking times
-- **Personal Library** - Track books you've read or want to read with ratings and notes

-This involves creating new database models, updating all CRUD endpoints, and redesigning the entire frontend UI to match your new domain.

-**Skills practiced:**
-- Complete system redesign
-- Database schema design
-- Full-stack application development
-- UI/UX design for a specific domain
-- Creative problem-solving

-### 2. Add a New Model with CRUD Endpoints

-Create a second database model (like Categories, Tags, Notes, or Users) and build complete CRUD endpoints for it.
-Then update your React frontend to interact with these new endpoints.

-**Skills practiced:**
-- Database modeling
-- API endpoint creation
-- Frontend-backend integration
-- Component communication

-### 3. Integrate a Design System

-Replace your custom CSS with a professional design system.
-Popular options include:

-- **Ant Design (antd)** - Comprehensive, enterprise-grade components
-- **Material-UI (MUI)** - Google's Material Design for React
-- **Chakra UI** - Simple, accessible, great developer experience
-- **React Bootstrap** - Familiar Bootstrap styling for React
-- **Mantine** - Modern, feature-rich component library

-**Skills practiced:**
-- Working with third-party libraries
-- Component composition
-- Design system patterns
-- Professional UI/UX

-## Optional Enhancements

-**Extra Credit:** Each of the remaining enhancements (options 4-11) is worth **5 points of extra credit** toward your overall project grade.
-You can complete as many extra credit enhancements as you'd like.

-### 4. Add Search and Filtering
+At this point, you should have a **working TODO application** with a single Todo model (SQLAlchemy), CRUD endpoints (FastAPI), and a basic React frontend.
+Your task is to enhance this application by completing:
+* One required backend enhancement
+* One required frontend enhancement

+You may also complete the extra credit (see the [extra credit section](#ec) below) to earn additional points.

+{:#backend}
+## 1. Required Backend Enhancement

+You must choose **one** of the following two options:

+### Option 1.
+Build Your Own Single-Model App

+Replace the existing Todo model and all CRUD endpoints with a completely different single-model application.
+If you choose this option, you must:

+1. Remove the Todo model and create a new model for your chosen domain
+1. Update all CRUD endpoints to work with your new model
+1. Update the frontend to match your new domain

+{:.info}
+> **Potential Ideas:**
+>
+> - **Favorite Music** - Track songs, artists, albums, etc.
+> - **Web Bookmarks** - Save and organize bookmarks with tags and categories
+> - **Recipe Collection** - Store recipes with ingredients, instructions, and cooking times
+> - **Personal Library** - Track books you've read or want to read with ratings and notes

+### Option 2.
+Extend the TODO App with a Second Model

+Keep the existing Todo model and add a second database model with complete CRUD endpoints.
+If you choose this option, you must:

+1. Create a new database model (e.g., Category, Tag, Note, User)
+1. Establish a relationship between your new model and the Todo model (e.g., a Todo belongs to a Category, or a Todo has many Tags)
+1. Create full CRUD endpoints for your new model (Create, Read, Update, Delete)
+1. Update your frontend to interact with the new endpoints
+1. Update your frontend to display and manage the relationship (e.g., show which category a todo belongs to, allow assigning categories to todos, allow user to display todos by user or by category)

+{:.info}
+> **Potential Ideas:**
+>
+> - **Categories** - Create a Category model, establish a many-to-one relationship (each Todo belongs to one Category), create CRUD endpoints for Categories, and update the UI to let users assign categories to todos
+> - **Tags** - Create a Tag model, establish a many-to-many relationship (each Todo can have multiple Tags), create CRUD endpoints for Tags, and update the UI to let users add/remove tags from todos
+> - **Notes** - Create a Note model, establish a one-to-one relationship (each Todo has one Note), create CRUD endpoints for Notes, and update the UI to display and edit notes
+> - **Users** - Create a User model, establish a one-to-many relationship (each User has many todos), create CRUD endpoints for Users, and update the UI to support multiple users

+{:#frontend}
+## 2. Required Frontend Enhancement

+In addition to your required backend enhancement, you must integrate widgets and components from **one or more** third-party component libraries into your React frontend.
+Specifically, you will complete the following 5 tasks:

+1. **Install and configure** the component library in your React app (e.g., `npm install antd` or `npm install @mui/material`, then wrap your app with the library's provider/theme component)
+1. **Replace form components** - Use the library's form inputs, buttons, and form validation components instead of basic HTML form elements
+1. **Replace list/display components** - Use the library's table, card, or list components to display your data (e.g., todos, categories, songs, etc.)
+1. **Add interactive components** - Incorporate at least one advanced component from the library (e.g., modals/dialogs for creating/editing items, dropdowns/selects for filtering, notifications/alerts for user feedback, or icons from the library's icon set)
+1. **Ensure consistency** - Your entire app should look cohesive and professional, using the library's design language consistently across all pages and components

+{:.info}
+> ### Popular component library options
+> - **[Ant Design (antd)](https://ant.design/){:target="_blank"}** - Comprehensive, enterprise-grade components
+> - **[Material-UI (MUI)](https://mui.com/){:target="_blank"}** - Google's Material Design for React
+> - **[Chakra UI](https://chakra-ui.com/){:target="_blank"}** - Simple, accessible, great developer experience
+> - **[React Bootstrap](https://react-bootstrap.github.io/){:target="_blank"}** - Familiar Bootstrap styling for React
+> - **[Mantine](https://mantine.dev/){:target="_blank"}** - Modern, feature-rich component library
+>
+>
+> ### Examples of what you might try
+> - **Form replacement** - Replace your create/edit forms with the library's Form, Input, Button, and Select components (e.g., use Ant Design's `Form`, `Input`, `Button`, and `Select` components)
+> - **List/table replacement** - Replace your todo list with the library's Table or Card components (e.g., use Material-UI's `Table` or Chakra UI's `Card` components to display items)
+> - **Modal dialogs** - Use the library's Modal or Dialog component for creating/editing items instead of inline forms (e.g., use Ant Design's `Modal` or MUI's `Dialog`)
+> - **Notifications** - Add success/error notifications when items are created, updated, or deleted (e.g., use Ant Design's `message` or MUI's `Snackbar`)
+> - **Icons** - Replace any text-based buttons or labels with icons from the library's icon set (e.g., use Ant Design's `@ant-design/icons` or MUI's `@mui/icons-material`)

+{:#ec.info}
+## 3. Optional Enhancements

+**Extra Credit:** Each of the enhancements listed below can earn your extra credit points, which will be applied to your Project 2 grade.
+You can complete as many extra credit enhancements as you'd like from the list below:

+### 3.1.
+Add Search and Filtering (5pts)

 Allow users to search todos by title or description, and filter by completion status, date created, or category.